 Centrepoint gives homeless young people a safe place to stay while they get help to move on with their lives.

-As the UK's leading youth homelessness charity, we run 54 services throughout England including 32 hostels.
-We work in 14 boroughs in London, 12 local authorities in the north east of England and are extending our housing support services in Manchester, Yorkshire and Humberside.
+As the UK's leading youth homelessness charity, we run 60 accommodation services including homeless hostels and flats.
+We work in 14 boroughs in London, in Sunderland, Bradford and have just expanded into Manchester and Barnsley.

 Matt manages a Centrepoint hostel in London.
 He has personal experience of homelessness after moving to the capital at 15.
 He oversees all the support young people receive at his service.

 'I always think how I fell into a homelessness service and how it changed my life, basically.
 I don’t know where I’d be if I hadn’t got into that service.
 It’s the same sort of thing, I just wanted to give something back to the young people.'

 Getting homeless young people to a safe, warm room is our first priority, but they need more support to leave homelessness behind for good.
 We provide help to improve their health, opportunities to learn, train and work and support to move on when they're ready to leave Centrepoint.